On a Theorem of Dedekind

 { } \keywords{Dedekind's Criterion, valued fields, extension of valuations, prime ideal factorization} \subjclass[12010]{12J10, 13A18, 13B22} \begin {abstract} Let $(K,\nu)$ be an arbitrary valued field with valuation ring $R_\nu$ and $L=K(\al)$, where $\al$ is a root of a monic irreducible polynomial $f\in R_\nu[x]$.
-In this paper, we characterize the integral closedness of $R_\nu[\al]$ in such a way that extend Dedekind’s criterion.
-Without the assumption of separability of the extension $L/K$, we show that Dedekind’s theorem and its converse hold. \end {abstract}
+In this paper, we characterize the integral closedness of $R_\nu[\al]$ in such a way our results extend Dedekind’s criterion and a well-known theorem of Dedekind, without the assumption of separability of the extension $L/K$.
+We show also the converse of that Dedekind’s theorem. \end {abstract}